 You need to be tight on your fly, so you can feel everything going on.
 Try to watch the fish’s mouth as much as possible and you’ll see him take the fly even high up in the water column.
 If you can’t see the fish’s mouth, then try to watch how the fish is tipping.
 Either way, you should still be able to feel the fish take.
 If you think, he’s on it, strip-set and live with the consequences.
 You may just get another shot.

 As far as gear is concerned when fly fishing for permit in Belize, you need a quality reel and rod, but your skill is more important than the rod when it comes to casting, so yeah, you need to practice.
 I fish both 10 and 9 weights depending on the wind.
-With my line and leader set-up, I’m quite particular .
-I fish a clear floating fly line like the Cortland Liquid Crystal, which I like for one main reason but other minor reasons: I think the fish see the line less in the air.
-I really believe in the clear line, but you can’t track your fly as well, so use what you feel more comfortable with.
+With my line and leader set-up, I’ve come to use the following.
+I fish a floating fly line so I can track my fly well.
 I attach as long of a leader as possible to this.
 My leader is a full fluorocarbon leader (RIO’s Fluoroflex Saltwater/Bonefish) in either #20 or #16 depending on the wind and presence of coral (heavier for stronger wind and with coral around) and to this I’ll add 3 to 7 feet of tippet, once again based on the wind (shorter for stronger wind).
 My leaders end up being 12 – 16 feet long with my tippet being anywhere from a 16 – 12 pound rating (RIO’s Fluoroflex Plus 0x – 2x).
 If I had to go with a guide spool of tippet, I would use 12 pound, since I really think the smaller diameter increases your odds with these fish for whatever reason.
 Whether they can see it less or it gives the fly more action is not as important as the confidence I’ve gained from actually doing better with smaller diameter tippets with both permit and bonefish.
 You need to know your skills with fighting fish though, so don’t bite off more than you can chew.

 BEST SHOT AT CATCHING A PERMIT